Testing Department

 PERT FAQ

-A $9.00 fee can be paid online (there are no refunds for a missed appointment).
+• The fee can be paid online or in person at the GCSC Book Store (there are no refunds for a missed appointment).
+You must bring confirmation of payment.

-You must bring all of the following when coming to take the PERT: your paid receipt or dual enrollment voucher a valid photo ID (an unexpired school-issued ID, military ID, driver's license, state-issued ID or passport) your social security number
+You must bring all of the following when coming to take the PERT: your paid receipt or dual enrollment voucher, a valid photo ID (an unexpired school-issued ID, military ID, driver's license, state-issued ID, or passport), and your social security number.

-- If you are a Gulf Coast State College applicant who resides outside of Bay, Franklin or Gulf County, you may request to take the PERT at an off-campus location.
-Contact Esther Fluharty at 850.873.3594 or efluharty@gulfcoast.edu
+• If you are a Gulf Coast State College applicant who resides outside of Bay, Franklin or Gulf County, you may request to take the PERT at an off-campus location.
+Contact the GCSC Testing Center at 850-769-1551 ext 5807 or email testingcenter@gulfcoast.edu

-- Students are only allowed to take each sub-test of the PERT up two times per semester once admitted to the College.
-If a student takes more than two PERT exams, only their previous two attempts will account.
+• Students are only allowed to take each sub-test of the PERT up two times per semester once admitted to the College.
+If a student takes more than two PERT exams, only their previous two attempts will count.
 To view semester dates, please consult the Academic Calendar

 The PERT is given any time Gulf Coast State College is open for business.
-However, due to the COVID-19 pandemic, we ask all PERT testers to register for an appointment on RegisterBlast.
+Please register for an appointment on RegisterBlast.
+The PERT is not timed, but you should plan to complete the test at the end of business hours on the day scheduled.

 Note: Dates and check-in times are subject to change.
 For updated dates and check-in times, please call 850.769.1551 ext.
 5807.